DworkinLab/Bio720/lectures/Welcome_BIO720.md

 - Dr. Ian Dworkin
 - Dr. Brian Golding
 - All y'all

+## Introduce yourself
+- Name

+- What are you studying?
+Are you new to McMaster?

+- What skills do you hope to develop during this class?

+## Why do we use (and need) computers for modern scientific research?

+## Why do we use (and need) scientific computing skills for modern scientific research?

 ## Learning Objectives for the course
 - develop fundamental computational skills necessary for modern biological research